An overexcited dog or puppy can be very nerve-wracking for every dog owner. It is really hard for

 Training should be divided into different sessions to not overwhelm your puppy which brings me to the next point

-Dogs can also show overexcited behavior if they have been exercised too much.
+Dogs can also show overexcited behavior if they have exercised too much.
 Most people don’t think about that.

 A young puppy should get between 16-20 hours of sleep a day to develop into a healthy adult.